ankiitgupta7/ankiitgupta7.github.io/_portfolio/boids.md

 To know about Boids, you may follow this <a href= "https://en.wikipedia.org/wiki/Boids" target="_blank"> link </a>.

 *The code for this simulation is taken from one of the open source projects from p5.js with an aim to further customize and develop the existing simulation.
-The above link takes you to the already developed or the simulation under development.*
+The link at the top takes you to the already developed or the simulation under development.*